 WHMIS (Workplace Hazardous Materials Information System) training is a milestone requirement in the MFA Program.
 Students cannot use the ECH studios without WHMIS certification.
 WHMIS workshops are offered online through UW-LEARN.
 To take the online WHMIS course you must first "self-enroll" in the WHMIS course.
 Visit the Safety office website access the workshop.

 MFA students must take WHMIS training in the first term of their program.

 As with WHMIS, this is a required workshop for all students enrolled in graduate programs at UW.
 The workshop typically takes place in September.

-In the 4th and 5th terms of second year, the studio course is a milestone, meaning that students are automatically registered in it by the Graduate Studies Office (GSO); it shows up as Fine 699 on your schedule.
+In the 4th and 5th terms of second year, the studio course is a milestone, meaning that students are automatically registered in it by Graduate Studies and Postdoctoral Affairs (GSPA); it shows up as Fine 699 on your schedule.

 The physical exhibition of work is considered the thesis and is a required milestone for an MFA degree at the University of Waterloo.
 This thesis work is accompanied by a Support Document described in section 3.7.
 Both of these must be defended at a date specified by the Associate Chair, following a specified structure.
 An external examiner is invited to be on the defense committee, which includes the student’s 2 faculty advisors.